-The Company evaluates the carrying value of rental equipment and identifiable definite lived intangible assets in accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets".
-Under SFAS No. 144, rental equipment and identifiable definite lived intangible assets are reviewed for impairment whenever events or circumstances have occurred that would indicate the carrying amount may not be fully recoverable.
-A key element in determining the recoverability of long-lived assets is the Company's outlook as to the future market conditions for its equipment.
+The Company evaluates the carrying value of rental equipment and identifiable definite lived intangible assets for impairment whenever events or circumstances have occurred that would indicate the carrying amount may not be fully recoverable.
+A key element in determining the recoverability of long-lived assets is the Company's outlook as to the future market conditions for its rental equipment.
 If the carrying amount is not fully recoverable, an impairment loss is recognized to reduce the carrying amount to fair value.
-The Company determines fair value based upon the condition of the equipment and the projected net cash flows from its sale considering current market conditions.
+The Company determines fair value based upon the condition of the rental equipment and the projected net cash flows from its sale considering current market conditions.
 Impairment loss, if any, for identifiable indefinite lived intangible assets is determined based upon the estimated fair value of the asset.
-There were no impairments of long-lived assets during the year ended December 31, 2008.
+There were no impairments of long-lived assets during the year ended December 31, 2009, 2008 and 2007.